Abramdy/ipv4-geo-lookup/README.md

 # Quick Start

-Build and the application & database:
+Build and run the application & database:

 ```
 docker-compose up